welovedevs/react-ultimate-resume/README.md

 Discover the official schema [here](https://jsonresume.org/schema/).
 We added a few extra-fields to JSON Resume standard to fit developers needs.
 Learn more about them [here](#json-resume-extra-fields).

+This app is built using the popular [create-react-app](https://github.com/facebook/create-react-app).
+You will find a lot of resources to understand how to edit and publish your resume directly on https://create-react-app.dev/

 ### Preview

 [![Resume Preview](https://cdn.filestackcontent.com/compress/resize=width:500/rfXY8TNARdao9DdQSaJe)](https://vincent-cotro.welovedevs.com)